iamrejwan/flutter-resources/README.md

-# Flutter & Dart - The Complete Guide Course Resources
+# Flutter & Dart

-This repository contains various course resources (code snapshots, slides etc.) for our [Flutter & Dart - The Complete Guide course](https://acad.link/flutter).
+This repository contains various resources (code snapshots, slides etc.)

 ## How To Use